shane-borden/sqlScripts/postgres/README.md

-# Postgres SQL Scripts - Shorthand Commands from PSQL
+# Postgres SQL Scripts - Shorthand Commands for PSQL

 [//]: # (Original Layout for this Readme.md was from https://gist.github.com/apolloclark)